Understanding Hyperglycemia vs. Hypoglycemia and How to Recognize the Differences

 - Slow-healing cuts

-Why Hyperglycemia Occurs in People without Diabetes
+Causes in People Without Diabetes

 Just like with hypoglycemia, anybody can experience hyperglycemia, not just diabetics.